Auditable Events

 0x6000000000060000 |

-Time Search | Search the audit log for entries within a specific time range. |
+Time Search | A time-based search was performed on the audit log to find entries within a specific time range. | - |

 0x6000000000070000 |

-Display from Web | Display the audit log from the web interface. |
+Display from Web | The audit log was displayed or accessed via the web interface. | - |

 0x6000000000080000 |

-Remote Shell Access Enabled | Remote shell access was enabled (e.g., SSH or similar remote shell access). |
+Remote Shell Access Enabled | Remote shell access (e.g., SSH) was enabled on the system. | - |

 0x6000000000080001 |

-Remote Shell Access changed from outside CLI | Remote shell access setting was changed from outside the CLI (e.g., via SSH or web). |
+Remote Shell Access changed from outside CLI | Remote shell access setting was modified from outside the CLI (e.g., via SSH or web interface). | - |

 Table 8: Audit Log Events